planttheidea/crio/README.md

 #### What is immutable?

 When something is described as immutable, it means that it cannot change after it has been created.
+In JavaScript terms, this means that any attempted change to an object results in a brand new object being created, without changing the original object.

 #### Why do we need this in JavaScript?